emmanuel-marty/lzsa/BlockFormat_LZSA2.md

 If an extra byte follows here, it can have two possible types of value:

 * 2-255: the final match length is this byte.
+* 0-231: 24 is added to the value (7 from the token + 15 from the nibble + minmatch of 2), to compose the final match length.
+For instance a length of 150 will be stored as 7 in the token + a nibble with the value of 15 + a single byte with the value of 126.
-* 0: a second and third byte follow, forming a little-endian 16-bit value.
+* 233: a second and third byte follow, forming a little-endian 16-bit value.
 The final encoded match length is that 16-bit value.

 # End Of Data detection for raw blocks

 When the LZSA2 block is part of a stream (see StreamFormat.md), as previously mentioned, the block ends after the literal values of the last command, without a match offset or match length.

-However, in a raw LZSA2 block, the last command does include a 9-bit match offset and a match length.
-The match length is encoded as a long zero: the 'M' bits in the token form the value 7, then a nibble with the value of 15 is present, then an extra match length byte with the value of 0 ("two match length bytes follow").
-Finally, a two-byte zero match length follows, indicating the end of the block.
-EOD is the only time a zero match length (which normally would indicate a copy of 2 bytes) is encoded as a large 2-byte match value.
+However, in a raw LZSA2 block, the last command does include a 9-bit match offset (set to zero, to be ignored) and a EOD marker as the match length.
+The EOD match length marker is encoded as such: the 'M' bits in the token form the value 7, then a nibble with the value of 15 is present, then a single extra match length byte with the value of 232, indicating the end of the block.
 This allows the EOD test to exist in a rarely used code branch.

+The EOD condition can be easily checked as part of the tri-state condition when handling long matches.
+When 24 is added to the match byte value:
+- If the byte doesn't overflow, the final match length is ready
+- If the byte overflows and equals zero, the EOD marker has been hit
+- Otherwise, if the overflows and doesn't equal zero, a 16-bit match length must be read.

+This tri-state test translates to only an addition and two branches on 8-bit CPUs.

+The equivalent EOD condition in literal lengths (which would be byte 238, that would overflow to exactly 0 when adding 18) is never emitted, so for size-optimized decompressors, the same code can be used to read both types of lengths.

 # Reading nibbles